Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Stop Speaker

-Stops playback of a speaker object, the playback position will be reset to the start.
+Stops playback of the given speaker object.
+The playback position will be reset to the start.

 **See also:**